vitessio/website/content/en/docs/faq/migrating/advanced-migrations.md

 The biggest challenge with this sort of migration is you must be able to access the source database from the location where you want to put the target database.
 You will need to ensure this configuration constraint is resolved and set up prior to any sort of migration.

-## What is Gh-ost and how does it work?

-Gh-ost is a trigger-less online schema migration solution for MySQL.
-It functions similarly to other existing online-schema-change tools that create a ghost table to perform migration, but opts to not use triggers.

-Instead Gh-ost uses the binary log stream to capture table changes and asynchronously applies them onto the ghost table.

-You can read a detailed description of Gh-ost here, as well as check out the documentation [here](https://github.com/github/gh-ost/tree/master/doc).

 ## What is Vstream and how does it work?

 VStream is a change notification service accessible via VTGate.
 The purpose of VStream is to provide equivalent information to the MySQL binary logs from the underlying MySQL shards.